wdl339/chfs/docs/lab1/lab1.md

 | Super block | Inode Table | Inode allocation bitmap | Block allocation bitmap | Other data blocks |
 ```

-<font color=red size=4>Important: Note that the block layout of this lab is slightly different from the layout you learned in class!!!</font>

-- `Inode Table` here is a mapping from the `inode_id` to `block_id`, while `Inode Table` in class is reserved.
+- `Inode Table` here is a mapping from the `inode_id` to `block_id`,
+which is different from the class such that the inode table directly stores the block.
 We choose this in-direction design in lab because it will allocate blocks for inode table dynamically, rather than pre-allocate them statically.
-It will have better block utilization.
+It will have better block utilization at the cost of one more lookup for the inode.

 - `Inode allocation bitmap` is a bitmap to indicate the usage of each Inode.
 If an inode is occupied, the corresponding bit in the bitmap is set to `1`.
 When an `Inode` is allocated or deallocated, the data in this area should be changed.